Snackbars in the Netherlands: the ultimate guide

 All the meaty snacks

 When in a snackbar, you might notice a large assortment of products displayed on the shelves.
-It may also be unclear, as an international, what exactly these meat-like products are and what exactly is in them.
+As a newly arrived international, you might wonder what these meat-like products are and what exactly is in them.

 READ MORE | These are 7 Dutch foods you need to try before you die